Search by name, year or event

 1568 - Mary Queen of Scots, flees to England from Scotland and is imprisoned by Elizabeth.

-1570 - The Pope excommunicates Queen Elizabeth from the Catholic Church.
+1570 - Pope Pius V excommunicates Queen Elizabeth from the Catholic Church.

-1581 - Francis Drake knighted by Queen Elizabeth on the deck on The Golden Hind
+1581 - Francis Drake knighted by Queen Elizabeth on the deck of The Golden Hind.

 1584 - Sir Walter Raleigh founds the first American colony and names it Virginia after Elizabeth the Virgin Queen